Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 Next, conduct dry-weather inspections, at least 72 hours after rainfall, to detect flow when none should be present.
 If water is flowing during dry weather, something’s likely wrong.

-2. Detection & Monitoring
+2. Detection and Monitoring

 Train your team to look for telltale signs:

-• Visual: Staining, sediment, soap suds, or oil sheen
+• Visual: Staining, sediment, soap suds or oil sheen

 • Odors: Sewage, fuel, chemical smells

-• Basic Field Testing: pH, temperature, conductivity, and ammonia levels can help identify pollutants
+• Basic Field Testing: pH, temperature, conductivity and ammonia levels can help identify pollutants

-3. Tracing & Eliminating
+3. Tracing and Eliminating

 Once an illicit discharge is detected:

-• Use dye testing, smoke testing, or manhole inspections to trace it back to the source.
+• Use dye testing, smoke testing or manhole inspections to trace it back to the source.

-• Common causes include cross-connected pipes, leaking sanitary lines, or illegal dumping.
+• Common causes include cross-connected pipes, leaking sanitary lines or illegal dumping.

 • Coordinate with public works or property owners to correct the issue, whether it’s repairing infrastructure or stopping improper practices.

-4. Regulation & Enforcement
+4. Regulation and Enforcement

 Many communities have IDDE ordinances that prohibit non-stormwater discharges and empower agencies to take enforcement actions.
 These range from written warnings and notices of violation to civil penalties and cost recovery for cleanup.